Application, Admission & Enrollment

 Depending on your situation, you can:

 .
-Once you have completed this process, you will need to pay your tuition fees online and then submit your supporting documents (online via the PJWeb application).
+Once you have completed the application, you will need to pay your tuition fees online and then submit your supporting documents (online via the PJWeb application). - or enroll directly with the Faculty (UFR)/School/Institute, based on an application form and in accordance with its own procedures.

-Be sure to check the registration guidelines on the page for your relevant Faculty (UFR), School, or Institute to find out what steps you need to take.
+Be sure to check the registration guidelines on the page for the relevant Faculty (UFR), School, or Institute to find out what steps you need to take.

 When does the administrative registration period begin?